JonLeyshon/SolarSystem/README.md

 ```

 This will start the server and open your default browser to your localhost.
 The site will reload automatically as you make changes to your code.

+This project was made following a crash course Taught by industry expert Jesse Zhou.
+Follow this link https://zerotomastery.io/courses/learn-three-js/ for more details on this course.
+Thank you to Jesse and Zero to Mastery for the helpful course videos.